 I love catchlight in the eyes for portraits.
 I think it brings out the life and vibrance in a person.

-To accomplish this I used a flash.
-Now the other thing that I had to do is figure out how to shoot with a flash at ƒ/1.8 outside in the sunlight.
-This is where High Speed Shutter Sync does the trick.
-This is when you can take a photo using a flash at any shutter speed and are not locked into the sync speed of 1/250.
+To accomplish this, I used flash.
+Now, I had to figure out how to shoot with a flash at ƒ/1.8 outside in the sunlight.
+Fixing it is where High-Speed Shutter Sync does the trick.
+HSS is when you can take a photo using a flash at any shutter speed other than the sync speed of 1/250.

-I always start with the off camera flash 45º to the left or right of the subject.
-If their body is facing left then that is the side the light will be placed.
+I always start with the off-camera flash 45º to the left or right of the subject.
+If their body is facing left, that is where You will place the light.

 The light is generally 45º above their head.
-I look to see if the flash causes a shadow that hits their lips.
-If it does I then lower the light till the shadow is just off the lips of the person.
-This can also be controlled by lowering of raising the subject’s chin.
-So you have to be aware of light placement throughout the photo shoot as you most likely will have them move their head around.
+I see if the flash causes a shadow that hits their lips.
+If it does, I lower the light until the shadow is just off the lips of the person.
+You can also control the shadow by reducing or raising the subject’s chin.
+So you must be aware of light placement throughout the photo shoot as you will most likely have them move their head around.

-This is my setup.
-I have an Alienbees B1600 with a white umbrella that I am shooting through.
-To sync at the High Shutter Speeds I am using the Pocketwizard TT5 with the AC9 that plugs into the back of the Alienbees using a phone cord connection.
+Here is my setup.
+I have an Alienbees B1600 with a white umbrella that I am diffusing the light.
+To sync at the High Shutter Speeds, I use the Pocketwizard TT5 with the AC9 that plugs into the back of the Alienbees using a phone cord connection.

-Now with the AC3 on top of the Pocketwizard Mini TT1 you can control the power of the Alienbees from your camera wirelessly.
-I use the M setting on the AC3
+You have wireless control using the AC3 on top of the Pocketwizard Mini TT1.
+I use the M setting on the AC3.